makerdao/governance-manual/parameter-index/core/param-system-surplus-buffer.md

 Care should be taken when decreasing the System Surplus Buffer parameter while the buffer is full.
 Decreasing the size of the buffer will trigger FLAP auctions for the amount of outstanding DAI that no longer fits within the new buffer.
 Large numbers of FLAP auctions at once have the potential to overwhelm auction keepers and result in the protocol buying MKR at a higher than market price.

-The System Surplus Buffer is not real ERC-20 DAI.
-Rather, it is a number derived by subtracting liabilities from assets.
-Although Maker Governance can withdraw value from the System Surplus Buffer as ERC-20 DAI, strictly speaking, the System Surplus Buffer is not owned by Maker Governance but by DAI holders.
-This distinction only comes into play during Emergency Shutdown when value backing outstanding DAI will include the System Surplus Buffer worth of excess collateral.

 DAI can be pulled out of the Maker Protocol by Maker Governance by using the `suck` method as part of an executive vote.
 DAI `suck`ed from the protocol in this way will be deducted from the System Surplus Buffer and will trigger MKR mints if more DAI is `suck`ed than exists in the System Surplus Buffer.

+The System Surplus Buffer is not made up of ERC-20 DAI tokens.
+Rather, it is a number derived by subtracting the Maker Protocol's liabilities from its assets.
+At Emergency Shutdown the value represented by the system surplus goes to DAI holders in the form of a greater share of the collateral backing DAI.